AK Steel: Expect Upside To $7.50

 In my view, nothing happened with the company's fundamentals that could justify such a crash in the stock price in a short period of time.
 AK Steel continues to work on its balance sheet and also continues to shift its sales towards higher-margin products.
 The results of this work are clearly seen in its recent quarterly earnings report.
 I don't see catalysts that suggest an immediate deterioration in market fundamentals for AK Steel.

-Let's now turn to the second possibility - AK Steel stock was overbought during the rally from $5 to $11.
+Let's now turn to the second possibility.
+AK Steel stock was overbought during the rally from $5 to $11.
 The main catalyst behind the rally was the expectation of a big infrastructure plan by the new U.S. administration.
 At some point, steel stocks acted as if the infrastructure plan was to be unveiled the next day and immediately implemented.
 I'd argue that the $11 level was reached too fast.
 In my view, AK Steel stock reached overbought levels on its way up.

-However, this does not explain the massive correction even if we take into account the recent political turmoil.
+However, this does not explain the massive correction, even if we take into account the recent political turmoil.
 Earnings estimates for AK Steel are slowly trending down but remain at healthy levels:

 Source: Yahoo Finance

-Ninety days ago, when analysts were expecting 2018 earnings of $0.81 per share, AK Steel stock was around $9, implying 11 forward P/E. At current levels, it trades at 7 forward P/E. A return to 10 forward P/E which your author believes is normal for a company in AK Steel situation will cause a stock's return to $7.50, all else equal.
+Ninety days ago, when analysts were expecting 2018 earnings of $0.81 per share, the stock was around $9, implying a forward P/E of 11.
+At current levels, it trades at a forward P/E of 7.
+A return to a forward P/E of 10, which your author believes is normal for a company in AK Steel's situation, will cause a stock's return to $7.50, all else equal.

-Fundamentally, AK Steel's business is dependent on the strength of the steel market, which, in turn, is dependent on protective measures and health of the economy.
-I expect that protective measures will stay in place for years given the momentum that steel producers were finally able to develop.
-In my view, AK Steel's shares may soon start to bottom out and should start an upside correction with a target at $7.50.
+Fundamentally, the business is dependent on the strength of the steel market, which, in turn, is dependent on protective measures and the health of the economy.
+I expect that protective measures will stay in place for years, given the momentum that steel producers were finally able to develop.
+In my view, AK Steel shares may soon start to bottom out and should start an upside correction with a target of $7.50.

 Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in AKS over the next 72 hours.